ViliLipo/jaffa-frontend-swalab2020/report.md

 The saga pattern resides between these two services in the Jaffa-architecture.

-The moderation-manager has two controlling __threads__, There is one asynchronous loop listening to the message-queue, and other listening to the http traffic, with the `Express.js` framework.
+The moderation-manager has two controlling __threads__.
+There is one asynchronous loop listening to the message-queue, and other listening to the http traffic, with the `Express.js` framework.